swiftlang/swift/docs/proposals/OptimizerEffects.rst

 This document specifies a comprehensive set of primitives and their semantics.
 These primitives are the optimizer's interface to function effects.
-They should be sufficient to express any analysis or annotation supported by the compiler that express a function's affect on program state.
+They should be sufficient to express any analysis or annotation supported by the compiler that express a function's effect on program state.

 Within the optimizer, SILEffectsAnalysis deduces function effects